Ewazo/sql_data_warehouse_project/README.md

 ### Project Scope and Milestones

-The project is broken down into a series of logical milestones, each building on the last to complete the data warehouse.
+The project is broken down into a series of logical milestones.

 **Phase 1: Project Scoping and Architecture Design**:
 This initial phase involves understanding the business requirements of the retail company.
 Definition of key business metrics, identification of the data sources, and design of high-level data architecture, including tables and their relationships.
 This step is critical for ensuring the final warehouse meets the company's analytical needs.